happypeter/LGCB/book/bash.md

 “terminal” on our menu.
 There are a number of other terminal emulators available for Linux, but they all basically do the same thing; give us access to the shell.

+## Terminal Emulators
+When using a graphical user interface, we need another program called a terminal emulator to interact with the shell.
+If we look through our desktop menus, we will probably find one.
+Ubuntu by defualt uses gnome-terminal, though it's likely called simply “terminal” on our menu.
+You can take terminal as nothing but a simple window, it by itself does nothing but give us access to the shell.

 ## ref
 <http://tldp.org/LDP/Bash-Beginners-Guide/html/>